Hummus-Ful/hummus-ful.github.io/_posts/2021-01-14-Simple_CTF.md

 ---
 title: Simple CTF
-categories: [Try-Hack-Me, Easy] # Up to two elements only
+categories: [Try-Hack-Me] # Up to two elements only
 tags: [tryhackme, easy, simple ctf, ctf, sqli, ftp, dirb]     # TAG names should always be lowercase, infinate number of elements
 image: /assets/img/posts/Simple_ctf/Simple_ctf.webp    # If you want to add an image to the top of the post contents
 # toc: false    # table of content - overwrite global configuration from _config.yml